Who Is Samuel Alito?

-Supreme Court Justice Samuel Alito was born in Trenton, New Jeresy, in 1950.
-He attended Princeton and Yale Law School before beginning a lengthy career as an attorney.
+Supreme Court Justice Samuel Alito attended Princeton University and Yale Law School before beginning a long career as an attorney.
 He worked for the Department of Justice and as a U.S. attorney for New Jersey before being selected to serve as a judge on the U.S. Court of Appeals in 1990.
-Sixteen years later he was nominated as a Supreme Court Justice by President George W. Bush and has tended to rule along conservative lines.
+Sixteen years later he was nominated to become a Supreme Court Justice by President George W. Bush and has tended to rule along conservative lines.

 Early Life and Education